Adam: Dense Retrieval Distillation with Adaptive Dark Examples: Methodology

-Early works~\cite{henderson2017efficient, gillick2018end} randomly choose negative passages by considering the passages of other query-passage pairs within the same mini-batch as the negatives.
-More recently, researchers use the current dual-encoder~\cite{ANCE} or BM25~\cite{Karpukhin2020DPR} to select hard negatives globally from the whole candidate passages with the dense retrieval method~\cite{Qu2021RocketQA,Ren2021RocketQAv2}. {We will compare the effectiveness of random negatives (denoted as Rand) and hard negatives (denoted as Hard) with our method (denoted as Dark) in experiments.}
+\paragraph{Sampled Negatives.} Early works~\cite{henderson2017efficient, gillick2018end} randomly choose negative passages by considering the passages of other query-passage pairs within the same mini-batch as the negatives.
+More recently, researchers use BM25~\cite{Karpukhin2020DPR} or dual-encoders~\cite{ANCE} to select hard negatives globally from the whole candidate passages with the fast retrieval method~\cite{Qu2021RocketQA,Ren2021RocketQAv2}. {We will compare the effectiveness of random negatives (denoted as Rand) and hard negatives (denoted as Hard) with our method (denoted as Dark) in experiments.}